xhong8/Diamond-Price-Prediction/README.md

 ## 4. Methodology
 ### 4.1.
 Data Pipeline
-First, load the data and preprocess the data to remove unuse features.
+Load the data and preprocess the data to remove unuse features.
 Categorical features are encoded ordinally.
-Then the data is split into train-validation-test sets, with a ratio of 60:20:20.
+Then split the data into train-validation-test sets, with a ratio of 60:20:20.

 ### 4.2.
 Model Pipeline
 A feedforward neural network is constructed that is catered for regression problem. <br />